 “Fake reviews mean that people might make the wrong choice and end up with a product or service that’s not right for them.
 They’re also unfair to businesses who do the right thing.”

 Amazon has spent some time working on the problem of detecting fake reviews.
-As Amazon controls its own marketplaces, it can terminate sellers who violate these rules.
+As Amazon controls its own marketplaces, it can cut short sellers who violate these rules.

 Similar options to penalise businesses which rely on fake reviews exist for other services.
 Google Reviews could assign penalties to the company’s search performance.
 Independent review sites, which rely on their own trust value for their business model, may have to do something similar in future.